saaj376/Jump-Tube/README.md

 - open another window in the terminal from the Jump-Tube folder and type npm run dev
 - click on the link given in the terminal and you're all set.

+## Future Enhancements
+- To make this project production level ready, we could implement redis and celery for asynchronous task handling and faster cache results.
+- Can be bundled into a chrome extension so that everyone can use

 ## Demo Video
 [Watch the demo](https://youtu.be/WVD4m2CSuus)